TV-Rename/tvrename/userguide.md

 ![Scan Results](images/screenshots/ScanResults.PNG)

-After doing a "missing" check, "finding and organising" will search, on your computer, for those missing files.

 Add a number of "search folders".
 Either use the "Add" button, or drag and drop folders from Windows Explorer into this list.
 The "Open" button will open an Explorer window for the selected folder.
 Folders added to this list automatically have their subfolders searched.

 Press the "Find" button to search for missing episodes.
 TVRename will list the episodes it found, and the appropriate move (on the same device) or copy (across different devices) operation to get them to where they should be.
 If you choose "Leave Originals", it will always copy the files to their new location.